 Consumer rights protection

-Grey regions in this kind of a service exists, as they would reveal only when the service in taken up extensively.
+Grey regions in this kind of service exist, as they would reveal only when the service is taken up extensively.
 There are many topics that have not been broached, one certainly is the consumer protection laws.

 Conclusion Last Mile Drone Delivery

 Even though there is a lot to be instilled in the various aspects of drone delivery, there is no doubt that this a part of the future.
 There have always been teething problems whenever newer technology is imbibed on a large scale.